 School Overview

-The teacher population of 626 teachers has grown by 222% over five years.
+The teacher population of 626 teachers has stayed relatively flat over five years.

 Central Carolina Community College